TaitoUnited/taito-cli/README.md

 ### Overriding existing commands

-You can override a single command without disabling the whole plugin:
+If you need to alter default behaviour of a plugin in some way, you can override a single command of a plugin without disabling the whole plugin:

 * Create a plugin that provides an alternative implementation for the command
 * Create a pre command that removes the original command from command chain (TODO reusable script for this)
+* Make sure that your plugin is given first in the `taito_plugins` setting of your `taito-config.sh` file in project root directory.

 ### Environment variables